par7133/FastPagination/README.md

  FastPagination class

  @package  OpenGallery   http://github.com/dtmf7133
- @author   Daniele Bonini <code@gaox.io>
+ @author   Daniele Bonini <code@numd.eu>
  @version  1.0
  @phpver   5.6 to 7.3
  @access   public
- @note The class rendering the output controls is making use of Bootstrap.
+ @note The rendering the output controls is using Bootstrap.
- Furthermore, FastPagination is making use of the class FastErr part of OpenGallery
+ Furthermore, FastPagination is using the class FastErr part of OpenGallery
- and developed by me http://github/par7133
+ and developed by me, http://github/dtmf7133

  Given a div container 'pagination-row', a $cssClass 'pagination' and a $cssClassActivePage named 'active'
  an example of css customization could be the following: